Consider the kanjis in the following sign:

 kanji + okurigana

 Although not so common, a single word can also be a combination of kanji, hiragana, and katakana.
-For example, the word ‘keshigomu’ (eraser) combines the Japanese word ‘keshi’ (消し – to erase), in kanji and hiragana, and the foreign-origin word ‘gomu’ (ゴム – gum, or rubber), in katakana; the word ‘denshirenji’ (microwave) combines the Japanese word ‘denshi’ (電子 – electronic) in kanji, and the foreign-origin word ‘renji’ (レンジ – range), in katakana.
-Also, in some cases the word might begin with hiragana and end in a kanji, e.g., ‘tameiki’ (sigh) starts with ‘tame’ (to collect) and ends in ‘iki’ (息 – breath).
+For example, the word ‘keshigomu’ (eraser) combines the Japanese word ‘keshi’ (消し – to erase), in kanji and hiragana, and the foreign-origin word ‘gomu’ (ゴム – gum, or rubber), in katakana; the word ‘denshirenji’ (microwave oven) combines the Japanese word ‘denshi’ (電子 – electronic) in kanji, and the foreign-origin word ‘renji’ (レンジ – range), in katakana.
+Also, in some cases the word might begin with hiragana and end with a kanji, e.g., ‘tameiki’ (sigh) starts with ‘tame’ (to collect) and ends in ‘iki’ (息 – breath).

 消しゴム (kanji + hiragana + katakana)

 ため息 (hiragana + kanji)

 Roman characters have also found their way as part of a few Japanese words, e.g., we can write T-shirt either in katakana, or using the roman letter: